OctopusDeploy/docs/docs/deployment-examples/custom-scripts/index.md

 ## How Your Scripts are Executed by Octopus

-The precise details depend on the context within which your script is running, however Octopus follows this general process:
+The precise details depend on the context within which your script is running, however, Octopus follows this general process:

  1. Octopus transfers the script to the execution environment along with variables, packages, script modules, and anything else required to run the script.
 This is done via the Tentacle agent or SSH session into a temporary work directory.
  2. The Tentacle agent or SSH session invokes the [open-source Calamari project](https://github.com/OctopusDeploy/Calamari) to bootstrap your script providing access to variables and helper functions. _You can see how your scripts are bootstrapped in the [Calamari source code](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari.Shared/Integration/Scripting)._